Bob Brown (offensive lineman)

 Robert Stanford Brown (December 8, 1941 – June 16, 2023), nicknamed "the Boomer", was an American professional football offensive tackle who played in the National Football League (NFL) from 1964 through 1973.
-He played college football for the Nebraska Cornhuskers, earning unanimous All-American honors.
+He played college football for the Nebraska Cornhuskers, earning unanimous All-American honors as a guard his senior year (1963).
 Brown was selected by the Philadelphia Eagles as the second overall pick in the 1964 NFL draft.
 A six-time Pro Bowl selection, he played for the Eagles from 1964 to 1968, the Los Angeles Rams from 1969 to 1970, and the Oakland Raiders from 1971 to 1973.

 Brown was inducted into the College Football Hall of Fame in 1993 and the Pro Football Hall of Fame in 2004.
+He was named to the NFL 1960s All-Decade Team.
+Brown was a three-time offensive lineman of the year, a first-team All-Pro seven times, and second-team All-Pro in two other seasons.
+He was also inducted into the Philadelphia Eagles Hall of Fame in 2004.

-Early life and college
+Early life

-Brown was born on December 8, 1941, in Cleveland, Ohio, where he later attended East Technical High School.
+Brown was born on December 8, 1941, in Cleveland, where he later attended East Technical High School.
 He was on the football and track teams for three years.
 Brown was an overweight 280 pounds (127 kg) when he entered high school, and his older brother Ulysses got Brown into shape, enabling him to play football.